Ubisoft: Origins and first decade (1986–1996)

 Ubi Soft initially operated out of offices in Paris, moving to Créteil by June 1986.
-The brothers used the chateau in Brittany as the primary space for development, hoping the setting would lure developers, as well as to have a better way to manage expectations of their developers.
+The brothers used the chateau in Brittany as the primary space for development, hoping the setting would lure developers, as well as to have a better way to manage expectations of its developers.
 The company hired Nathalie Saloud as manager, Sylvie Hugonnier as director of marketing and public relations, and programmers, though Hugonnier had left the company by May 1986 to join Elite Software.
 Games published by Ubi Soft in 1986 include Zombi, Ciné Clap, Fer et Flamme, Masque, and Graphic City, a sprite editing program.
-As their first game, Zombi had sold 5,000 copies by January 1987.
+As its first game, Zombi had sold 5,000 copies by January 1987.
 Ubi Soft also entered into distribution partnerships for the game to be released in Spain and West Germany.
 Ubi Soft started importing products from abroad for distribution in France, with 1987 releases including Elite Software's Commando and Ikari Warriors, the former of which sold 15,000 copies by January 1987.
-In 1988, Yves Guillemot was appointed as Ubi Soft's chief executive officer.
+In 1988, Yves Guillemot was appointed Ubi Soft's chief executive officer.

 By 1988, the company had about 6 developers working from the chateau.
 These included Michel Ancel, a teenager at the time noted for his animation skills, and Serge Hascoët, who applied to be a video game tester for the company.
 The costs of maintaining the chateau became more expensive, and the developers were given the option to relocate to Paris.
 Ancel's family which had moved to Brittany for his job could not afford the cost of living in Paris and returned to Montpellier in southern France.
 The Guillemot brothers told Ancel to keep them abreast of anything he might come up with there.
 Ancel returned with Frédéric Houde with a prototype of a game with animated features that caught the brothers' interest.
 Michel Guillemot decided to make the project a key one for the company, establishing a studio in Montreuil to house over 100 developers in 1994, and targeting a line of 5th generation consoles such as the Atari Jaguar and PlayStation.
 Their game, Rayman, was released in 1995.
 Yves managed Guillemot Informatique, making deals with Electronic Arts, Sierra On-Line and MicroProse to distribute their games in France.
 Guillemot Informatique began expanding to other markets, including the United States, the United Kingdom, and Germany.
 They entered the video game distribution and wholesale markets and by 1993 had become the largest distributor of video games in France.

 Worldwide growth (1996–2003)

-In 1996, Ubi Soft listed its initial public offering and raised over in funds to help them to expand the company.
+In 1996, Ubi Soft listed its initial public offering and raised over in funds to help it to expand the company.
 Within 2 years, the company established worldwide studios in Annecy (1996), Shanghai (1996), Montreal (1997), and Milan (1998).